yangmeng96/sna/README.md

 We apply PCA to all the disease-related covariates and pick the top components in the downstream tasks.

+## nn.py

+Given the mapping of "a big disease group: a few codes", we apply a two layer neural network to this group and output a feature of this group, combine all the features for the downstream tasks.

 ## lr.py

 Build Logistic regression model.